hacf-fr/ecoledirecte_api/README.rst

    :alt: License

 A fully async and easy to use API client for the Ecole Directe API.
 This package is mainly used by Home Assistant, to offer the Ecole Directe integration.
-If you want to use this package in your own project, you can use the [following examples](#getting-started) to get started, or look at the [Home Assistant Code](https://github.com/hacf-fr/hass-ecoledirecte) for more examples.
+If you want to use this package in your own project, you can look at the `Home Assistant Code` for more examples.

 * Free software: GNU General Public License v3
 * Documentation: https://ecoledirecte-api.readthedocs.io.